“Weinberg on Writing” Fieldstone Method Useful For Entrepreneurs

 The Fieldstone method doesn’t seem to be so secure and predictable.
 I remember an anesthesiologist telling me that a certain surgical procedure was like baking a cake: “There are twenty-three steps, and only after the last step does it look like a cake.
 At every intermediate step, it looks like a mess.”
 To the untrained eye, Fieldstone writing also looks like a mess at every stage—until the book emerges magically at the end.

-Alas sometimes things stay a confusing mess or the clarity you do achieve is about the lack of demand for your product or service.
-Which is clarity of a sort.
+Alas, sometimes things remain a confusing mess, or the clarity you do achieve is about the lack of demand for your product or service–which is clarity of a sort.
 But there is the “startup dollhouse fantasy” that you can plan everything out in miniature and watch your startup become a real company.
-I think startup are like most living organisms, they exhibit allometric scaling: each subsystem grows at different rates so that if you look at an infant and their ratio of head to chest or legs to chest and compare that to an adult you will see very different values: the legs and chest grow much more than the head.
+I think startups, like most living organisms, exhibit allometric scaling.
+Each subsystem grows at different rates, so if you look at an infant and their ratio of head to chest or legs to chest and compare that to an adult, you will see very different values: the legs and chest grow much more than the head.

 Products and Teams Are About Finding Elements That Fit